DesiRe-Illusionist/cocreative-drawing/README.md

 •	note- "artifex" is the name of the environment, so you can use whatever name you want.

-•	Activate the virtual environment with the following-
+•	Activate the virtual environment with the following (Windows)-

       artifex\Scripts\activate.bat

+•	Activate the virtual environment with the following (Mac)-

+      source artifex/bin/activate

 •	Install the libraries with the following-